Physics-50/Module-1/docs/week1.md

 -----

 Based on this answer, try to come up with some hypotheses you could try to test.
 The theory makes specific predictions, and you can use those predictions to form the basis of a hypothesis.
 To encourage interaction with your classmates We encourage you to post some of your ideas and check out others [on the "Hypotheses" note on Piazza](https://piazza.com/class/kijtj4yqer66na){:target="_blank"}.
-There are no grades associated with Piazza, this suggestion is just to introduce you to the platform and encourage with
+There are no grades associated with Piazza, this suggestion is just to introduce you to the platform.

 **For Module 1 we will all test the same hypothesis.
 The hypothesis we will test is:**